ssvassiliev/Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 >{:.language-bash}
 {: .callout}

-We added calls to *clock_gettime( )* from the *time.h* header file to get the start and end times of the heavy work being done by the for loop.
+We added calls to *clock_gettime( )* function declared in the *time.h* header file to get the start and end times of the heavy work being done by the for loop.
 In this case, we get a count of how many seconds and how many nanoseconds elapsed, given in two parts of the time structure.
 We did some math to get the elapsed time in milliseconds.

 Try to run the program several times and record execution time.
 What happens to the run time of your program through multiple runs?

 Then change the size of the array, recompile and rerun the program.
-Did execution time changed?
+Did execution time change?

 > ## Time and Size